 A body of persons (excluding that of a commercial partnership), established and operating in the EU, may freely obtain immovable property that is required for the purpose for which the said group has been set up, as long as its beneficiaries are EU citizens.

 In the instance of commercial partnerships which have been established and operate in an EU member state, an immovable property may be acquired for the purpose of the commercial partnership, and EU citizens must own a minimum of 75% of its share capital.

 In any other case, a permit will be granted only for the purpose of an industrial or touristic project, or as a contributor to the development of the Maltese economy.

 Referred to as Specially Designated Areas, these zones have no restrictions to acquire a property.
 The high-end areas include:

 Fort Chambray, limits of Għajnsielem, Gozo; Madliena Village, Madliena; Portomaso Development, St Julians; SmartCity; San Lawrenz Kempinski Development, Gozo; Fort Cambridge, Sliema; Cottonera Development; Manoel Island/Tigne Point, Gżira and Sliema; Tas-Sellum Residence, limits of Mellieħa; Ta’ Monita Residence, Marsascala; Pender Place and Mercury House, St Julians; Metropolis Place Gżira; and Vista Point, Marsalforn, Gozo.

 One of the main reasons which draw foreigners to relocate to Malta is the highly appealing tax rates.
 These tax rates extend to the transfer of property to the new buyer at the time of transfer.

-All transfers of Immovable Property in Malta are dictated by the final tax rule under article 5A of the Income Tax Act.
+The final tax rule dictates all transfers of Immovable Property in Malta under article 5A of the Income Tax Act.
 By default, a rate of 8% final withholding tax is set on transfers of Immovable Property in Malta.